Serendipity: The Role of Chance in Making Scientific Discoveries

 A serendipitous discovery in science is often accidental, as its name implies.
 Some scientists try to design their experiments in a way that increases the chance of serendipity, though.

 The list of serendipitous discoveries in science is very long.
-In this article I’ll describe just a small selection of the ones that have been made so far.
-All of them seem to be due to a procedural error.
-Each of the errors leads to a useful discovery, however.
+In this article, I’ll describe just a small selection of the ones that have been made so far.
+All of them seem to have been made due to a procedural error.
+Each of the errors led to a useful discovery.

 The Discovery of Penicillin

-Instead of cleaning or discarding the petri dish and ignoring the contamination as a "mistake", Fleming decided to investigate why the clear area had appeared.
-Eventually he discovered that the mold was making an antibiotic that killed the bacteria around it.
-Fleming identified the mold as Penicillium and named the antibiotic penicillin.
+Instead of cleaning or discarding the Petri dish and ignoring the contamination as a mistake, Fleming decided to investigate why the clear area had appeared.
+He discovered that the mold was making an antibiotic that killed the bacteria around it.
+Fleming identified the mold as Penicillium notatum and named the antibiotic penicillin.
+(Today there is a debate about the species of Penicillium that was actually located in Fleming's dish.)
 Penicillin eventually became an extremely important medicine for fighting infections.

 What people call serendipity sometimes is just having your eyes open.— Jose Manuel Barroso

-In 1921, Alexander Fleming serendipitously discovered the antibacterial enzyme lysozyme.
-This enzyme is present in our mucus, saliva and tears.
-Fleming found the enzyme after he sneezed - or dropped nasal mucus - on a petri dish full of bacteria.
-He noticed that some of the bacteria died where the mucus had contaminated the petri dish.
+In 1921 (or 1922), Alexander Fleming serendipitously discovered the antibacterial enzyme lysozyme.
+This enzyme is present in our mucus, saliva, and tears.
+Fleming found the enzyme after he sneezed—or dropped nasal mucus—on a petri dish full of bacteria.
+He noticed that some of the bacteria died where the mucus had contaminated the dish.

 Cisplatin is a synthetic chemical that is an important chemotherapy drug in cancer treatment.
-It was first made in 1844 by Michele Peyrone and is sometimes known as Peyrone’s chloride.
+It was first made in 1844 by an Italian chemist named Michele Peyrone (1813–1883) and is sometimes known as Peyrone’s chloride.
 For a long time, scientists had no idea that the chemical could act as a drug and fight cancer.
 Then in the 1960s researchers at Michigan State University made an exciting and serendipitous discovery.

 Effect of an Electric Current on E. Coli Cells